 Your city undoubtedly has places to recycle old phones.
 Most local government websites, like New York’s, have directions of where to go to recycle phones.
 A lot of cities usually have nonprofits that donate old phones as well.
 The EPA has an option to find out what electronics you can recycle with mail-in options.

 10. Recycling for Charities

 This nonprofit features one charity at a time, for which they donate money from recycling old phones.
 All makes and models are welcome at Recycling for Charities, and the phone condition is not an issue.
-They make an attempt to refurbish it first, then find recycling centers to ensure the materials won’t go into landfills if the phones cannot be reused.
+The nonprofit makes an attempt to refurbish the device first; if the phone cannot be reused, they find recycling centers to ensure the materials won’t go into landfills.

-These 10 services are well-researched and well-known options, but make sure to research on your own where your phone is going to make sure it is going to a certified e-waste recycler, so it doesn’t end up in a landfill despite your efforts.
+These 10 services are well-researched and well-known options, but make sure to research on your own where your phone is being sent to be certain the device will go to a certified e-waste recycler, so it doesn’t end up in a landfill despite your efforts.

 Subscribe to the Innovation Insider Newsletter